 Everest Base Camp Trek In July and August

-Trekkers only have to be well-prepared and have few contingency days in their itinerary.
+Well, no. It is not impossible to trek to Everest Base camp in July and August.
+Trekkers must only be well-prepared and have a few contingency days in their itinerary.
 The good news is that rainfall is not that heavy in the Everest region, and as you ascend higher, the climate becomes much more dry and cold, even in July and August.

-You will most likely come across heavy rainfall in Kathmandu and during the starting 1-2 days of trekking.
-Having proper knowledge about the weather and climate in July and August will help you make smart decisions for the Everest Base Camp Journey.
+You will most likely come across heavy rainfall in Kathmandu during the starting 1-2 days of trekking.
+Proper knowledge about the weather and climate will help you make smart decisions for the Everest Base Camp in July and August.

-The temperature can reach 22°C during the day and may drop to 4°C or 5°C at night.
+The temperature can reach 22°C during the day and drop to 4°C or 5°C at night.
 Note that this is the average temperature in the mountains.
 In places like Kathmandu and Pokhara, the temperature in July ranges from around 35°C to 40°C and gets higher in other cities in the Terai region (plains).

 However, you do not have to worry about highway conditions during the EBC trek in August because you will fly in and out of Lukla and trek for the rest of the journey.
 The average temperature along the Everest Base Camp trail in August is 5°C to 15°C.

 The temperature may drop below 5°C at night and in the morning.
 If it is not raining, the daytime is warm and comforting.
 The rainfall decreases once you gain good elevation, and the trails are mostly dry.
-Like in July, expect rainfall mostly during the afternoon, evening, and night.
+Like in July, expect rainfall mainly during the afternoon, evening, and night.

 Below, we have shared the challenges of the Everest Base Camp trek in July and August with solutions: